thomaslin2020/anigen/README.md

 - Matplotlib: `pip install matplotlib`
 - PyTorch: Visit https://pytorch.org/get-started/locally/
 - Scipy: `pip install scipy`
-- Torchvision: `pip install torchvision`
+- Torchvision: Included in PyTorch installation instructions on the PyTorch website

 More updates, including comments and a more organized code structure, will be added later.
 So stay tuned!